CS-C-BDD-TDD/human-review-backend/README.md

 ## login username testing
 To verify go to the following address on a web browser. http://localhost:8080/api/v1/login
 The login screen will display.

-Enter Ranga as the username and Ranga as the password home will display
+Enter User1 as the username and Pass1 as the password home will display